-Purpose: Assessment of the function of the heart muscle and myocardial viability.
+Purpose: Assessment of the function of the heart muscle.
 It evaluates many heart conditions, such as CAD, hypertrophic cardiomyopathy and heart wall motion abnormalities.
 It can also detect regions of myocardial infarction and ischemia.
 Myocardial viability can be assessed.

 Purpose: Evaluation of relative kidney function.
-Assessment of split GFR, relative function, perfusion and detection of any possible obstruction to the kidneys
+Assessment of split GFR, the relative function, perfusion and determine any possible obstruction to the kidneys

 Purpose: To assess renal morphology, structure, and function in both congenital and acquired clinical states.